nkonstantinou/nkonstantinou_website/content/authors/Maria-Kambanaros/_index.md

 bio: "She is currently an Associate Professor of Speech Pathology at the Cyprus University of Technology"

 interests:
-- Language impairments in multilingual individuals, Aphasia, Transcranial Magnetic Stimulation
+- Language impairements in multilingual individuals, Aphasia, Transcranial Magnetic Stimulation

 # education:
 #  courses: